mamsoudi/merror/README.md

 ```

 > _**NOTE:**_
-> Please pay attention that you should register the middleware after registering routes and also wrap constructed error with next() function and return it in order for Merror to properly work.
+> Please pay attention that you should register the middleware after registering routes and also wrap constructed error with next() function and return it in order for Merror to work properly.

 ## API